thiago-buarqque/Analytics--a-user-web-events-processor/README.md

 # Analytics

 ### Goal
-This is a project to learn how to code high efficient APIs in Java.
+Learn to code efficient Java APIs using the Spring framework.

 ### Application
-The concept of this application is to process user events from a web page (e.g. scroll depth, time into page, clicks, location, etc.)
+A user web events processor.
+The goal is to store, process and analyze user interactions with a given website.

 #### How to run source formatter
-1. Fork and/or clone the project;
-2. Unzip google-java-format-1.15.0-all-deps.zip;
+1. Unzip google-java-format-1.15.0-all-deps.zip;
-3. On project root folder, run `formatSource.sh` file before you create your commit.
+2. On project root folder, run `formatSource.sh` file before you create your commit.

 ### Functionalities